stdonnelly/ats-tracking-system/README.md

 ## Footnotes

 [^1]: Because the function that finds the home directory is not implemented correctly for Rust <= 1.84, the `ats-tracking.db3` may be placed in the wrong directory on Windows, or the application may fail to run. macOS, Linux, and other Unix-like operating systems are unaffected.
+See the deprecation notice on [home_dir](https://doc.rust-lang.org/1.84.0/std/env/fn.home_dir.html#deprecation)